Sony FE 35mm F1.8 E-mount lens reviews

 ownership: | I own this lens |

-compared to: | Sigma 30 F1.4 DC DN C & EX DC Sigma 30 F2.8 DN Art Sony DT 30 F2.8 Macro SAM Neewer 32 F1.6 Zeiss 32 F1.8 Touit Rokinon 35 F1.2 Neewer 35 F1.2 Sony FE 35 F1.4 Distagon Fotasy 35 F1.6 APS-C & Mini Kaxinda 35 F1.7 Rokinon 35 F1.8 Tamron SP 35 F1.8 USD Minolta MD 35 F1.8 Sony E 35 F1.8 OSS Sony DT 35 F1.8 SAM Yongnuo EF 35 F2 7Artisans 35 F2 Minolta AF 35 F2 Tamron 35 F2.8 OSD Rokinon AF 35 F2.8 Sony FE 35 F2.8 Sonnar Minolta MC 35 F2.8 Vivitar 35 F2.8 Minolta 40 F1.7 Konica AR 40 F1.8 Canon EF 40 F2.8 STM Pentax-M 40 F2.8 Pentax-DA 40 F2.8 XS Pentax-FA 43 F1.8 Limited |
+compared to: | Sigma 30 F1.4 DC DN C & EX DC Sigma 30 F2.8 DN Art Sony DT 30 F2.8 Macro SAM Neewer 32 F1.6 Zeiss 32 F1.8 Touit Rokinon 35 F1.2 Neewer 35 F1.2 Sony FE 35 F1.4 Distagon Fotasy 35 F1.6 APS-C & Mini Kaxinda 35 F1.7 Rokinon 35 F1.8 Tamron SP 35 F1.8 USD Minolta MD 35 F1.8 Sony E 35 F1.8 OSS Sony DT 35 F1.8 SAM Yongnuo EF 35 F2 7Artisans 35 F2 Minolta AF 35 F2 Tamron 35 F2.8 OSD Rokinon AF 35 F2.8 Sony FE 35 F2.8 Sonnar Minolta MC 35 F2.8 Vivitar 35 F2.8 Minolta 40 F1.7 Konica AR 40 F1.8 Sony FE 40 F2.5 G Canon EF 40 F2.8 STM Pentax-M 40 F2.8 Pentax-DA 40 F2.8 XS Pentax-FA 43 F1.8 Limited |

 price paid: | 525 USD (used) |

-positive: | Bright Well aligned Flat field Minimal breathing Close focusing 30 FPS tracking Aperture Drive in AF Dust and moisture-resistant Lens Compensation |
+positive: | Bright Flat field Petzval swirl Very little breathing Very quick AF Close focusing 30 FPS tracking Aperture Drive in AF Dust and moisture-resistant Lens Compensation |

-negative: | Price Corner shading Chromatic aberration Complex distortion Metal surfaces Plastic filter threads Weight |
+negative: | Price Alignment/variation High mechanical vignette Chromatic aberration Complex distortion Metal surfaces Plastic filter threads Weight |

 comment: | Purchased through a winning bid on an individual eBay seller listing.
-Very minor disclosed wear.
+Very minor disclosed cosmetic wear.
 Full retail packaging.
-This is Sony's fifth least expensive FE prime lens sitting between the 1.8/85 and the 1.8/20 G. The old 2.8/35 and 1.8/55 ZA primes are generally less expensive used.
-I have seen users erroneously refer to it as a G lens.
-It is less than half the price of the original A-mount 1.4/35 G prime and currently half the price of the newer 1.4/35 GM.
-It is styled very similarly to the old 2/28 and 1.8/55 ZA with the additions of an AF switch and a focus hold button.
-It very much looks like a 25% enlarged version of the 2/28.
-It feels substantially heavier than the Rokinon 35/1.8.
-"Made in China" This lens a bit brighter wide-open in the center than the Rokinon 35/1.8 or the Tamron SP with better contrast than either of them.
-It is sharper wide-open across the frame, but it has more lateral chromatic aberration than the other 35mm primes.
+At the time of purchase this was Sony's fifth least expensive FE prime lens sitting between the 85 F1.8 and the 20 F1.8 G. The old 35 F2.8 and 55 F1.8 ZA primes are generally less expensive used.
+Many erroneously refer to this as a G lens.
+It is less than half the price of the original A-mount 35 F1.4 G prime and currently half the price of the newer 35 F1.4 GM.
+It is styled very similarly to the older 28 F2 and 55 F1.8 ZA with the additions of an AF/MF switch and a focus hold button.
+It looks like a 25% enlarged version of the 28 F2.
+It feels substantially heavier than the Rokinon 35 F1.8.
+"Made in China" This lens is a bit brighter wide-open in the center than the Rokinon or Tamron SP 35 F1.8 primes with better contrast than either of them.
+It is sharp wide-open across the frame, but it has more lateral chromatic aberration.
 The corners also brighten less than the other 35's when stopped down.
-The corner shading looks very neutral--perhaps Sony is adjusting the raw to correct color shift.
+There is a lot of mechanical vignetting and bokeh swirl.
+The older 2/28 has smoother rendering.
+The corner shading looks very neutral--perhaps Sony is adjusting the raw to correct color shifts.
 It has more distortion than the other native 35's, mostly noticeable as pincushion in the extreme corners.
-Video recording is the strongest use case for this lens.
-The corner shading and lateral CA make it less ideal for landscapes. |
+The distortion shifts with focus, which is about the extent of its breathing.
+It focuses very quickly especially off center.
+The 2.5/40 G may have faster motors, but this lens hunts much less.
+Video recording is the strongest use case for this lens--though it lacks an additional aperture control.
+The corner shading, lateral CA, and pincushion distortion make it less suited for stills use.
+Though those can qualify as character.
+The Sigma and Samyang primes produce more natural looking images. |

 ![]() | |